PuerkitoBio/goquery/doc/tips.md

 ## For Loop

-If all you need is a normal `for` loop over all nodes in the current selection, where `Map` is not necessary, you can use the following:
+If all you need is a normal `for` loop over all nodes in the current selection, where `Map/Each`-style iteration is not necessary, you can use the following:

 ```
 sel := Doc().Find(".selector")